NumanKilincoglu/flight-booking/READMEe.md

 # Flight Booking Application

 This project is a flight booking application that utilizes the Schiphol Airport API V4.
-It offers users the ability to search for flights based on various filters and provides flight booking features.
+It allows users to search for flights based on various filters and provides flight booking features.

 **Project is Live On the Following URL**: (https://flight-booking-rqbo.onrender.com)